Managing The Validator

 Option 1: Upgrade with chain-id change.
 Without coordination.

-This type of upgrade is the most commonly used by Exocore.
+This type of upgrade is the most commonly used on the Exocore testnet.
 For example, the testnet was upgraded from exocoretestnet_233-5 to exocoretestnet_233-6 with this option.

 1. Stop the node.